jarviscanada/jarvis_data_eng_JohnnyLeung/linux_sql/README.md

 # Linux Cluster Monitoring Agent

 # Introduction
 The Linux Cluster Monitoring Agent (LCMA) is used to record hardware specifications and monitor resource usage (e.g. CPU/Memory) in real-time.
-It is used by the Jarvis Linux Cluster Administration for a Linux cluster of nodes/servers running CentOS 7.
+The Jarvis Linux Cluster Administration uses it for a Linux cluster of nodes/servers running CentOS 7.

 Crontab triggers are used to collect data from the host machine every minute, which is then stored in a Relational Database Management System database using PostgreSQL (PSQL).